FAIMS/burial-mounds-web/README.md

 ## Getting Started

 This section will briefly discuss the process required to use this project to create a website.
-Please ensure that you have read the [prerequisites section](#prerequisites) and the [software prerequisites section](#software-prerequisites) before you continue with the following steps.
+Please ensure that you have read the [Prerequisites section](#prerequisites) and the [Software Prerequisites section](#software-prerequisites) before you continue with the following steps.

 1. Configuring the project such as the title of the project, the logo, navigation bar that appears at the top of the page.
-Refer to [configuration](#configuration) section for more information.
+Refer to [Configuration](#configuration) section for more information.
 2. Using the *record.html* located inside the *\_layouts* folder as a template, work through the file and change it according to your requirements.
-Refer to the [record page template](#record-page-template) section for more information.
+Refer to the [Editing the Record Pages HTML Template section](#editing-the-record-pages-html-template)  for more information.
 3. Auto generate record pages using the script provided.
-Refer to the [generating record pages](#generating-record-pages) section for more information.
+Refer to the [Generating Record Pages section](#generating-record-pages) for more information.

 [Back to TOC](#table-of-contents)

-## Recompile Changes
+## Recompiling Changes

+This section is for user hosting their website on GitHub, if user is not hosting their website on Github, feel free to skip this section.
 Because this is a static website, every time users wish to make push their changes (assuming the website is on Github):

 1. Delete the *\_posts* folder
 2. Recompile the record pages by running the *makeSite.py* Python script and additional scripts if needed
 3. `git add` then `git commit` then `git push` to the remote repo

+## Making changes on _config.yml

-- **NOTE**: If user is running jekyll locally to see their changes, please stop the server then run it again to see changes made in the *\_config.yml* file.
+If user is running jekyll locally to see their changes, please stop the server then run it again to see changes made in the *\_config.yml* file.

 [Back to TOC](#table-of-contents)